ace1ofspades/RickAndMortyApp/README.md

 # RickAndMortyApp

-It's an app for Rick and Morty, about episodes and character details.
+It's a nativescript app for Rick and Morty, about episodes and character details.